DEVELOPER710/eLinuxStore/README.md

 `make all` To Install all Apps from eLS

-`make appname` Where "appname" will be the name of the App you want to Install
+`make "package_name"` Where "package_name" will be the name of the App you want to Install

 ### WHAT TO DO IN CASE OF ANY ERRORS :-

 If you see any error while making a package ("Errors were encountered while processing: appname")

-Just execute the following command to install the dependencies of the package and then re-run the "make appname" command
+Just execute the following command to install the dependencies of the package :-

-`sudo apt --fix-broken install -y`
+`make fix "package_name"`